alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-Notice how we remove all the fantasy name validation from the service, now we need to update the `CompanyServiceTest` tests to expect an Exception instead of false and if the test passes we should be good to remove all fantasy names tests from the company service test class.
+We remove all fantasy name validation from the service class and the `CompanyServiceTest` is expecting an exception instead of a boolean, these tests are exaclty the same we did in `CompanyFantasyNameTest` so it's safe to delete them if we want to.

-We could use the same approach on our `numberOfEmployees` parameter, so let's fast forward to that.
+We could use the same approach on our `numberOfEmployees` parameter, so let's fast forward a litte.

 ### Number of employees